 A trip to the barbershop might not be feasible for quite a while.
 So, in the meantime…

-Entering our fourth week (give or take) of social-distancing and self-isolation, it’s time to admit that your hair won’t look as pristine as it used to be and your beard wont be as well-trimmed.
+As we go further into social-distancing and self-isolation, it’s time to admit that your hair won’t look as pristine as it used to be and your beard wont be as well-trimmed.
 As barbershops around the city has closed down due to the pandemic, now the fate of your hair lies in your own two hands.
 Regular men go to the barbershop at least every two weeks for a trim and now you must decide between ending up looking like Tom Hanks in “Castaway” or Jake Gyllenhaal in “Jarhead.”
 Or, read on, and you might pick up a thing or two that would help you look more presentable for your next Zoom meeting.

 Nailing the perfect cut—especially when you’ve never cut your own hair before—is simply not going to happen.
 Then again, it doesn’t have to be perfect.
 Still, it pays to be prepared before going in shears blazing.
 Here are some of the major things you need to look pay attention to: